Pieces of You [Her]: a Short Fiction

 But we had an ax and my girlfriend whom my mother despised.

 The only thing left when I got to the fireplace was my mother prodding Rebecca’s head deeper into the fire.
-My beloved’s eyes twinkled from the flames as my mother giggled with glee.
+My beloved’s eyes twinkled from the flames as Mother giggled with glee.

-“Turns out,” my mother said, laughing, “your girlfriend is good for something.”
+“Turns out,” Mother said, laughing, “your girlfriend is good for something.”

 Isabelle Palerma